 - 1. During a seasonal suspension of work (Subsection 643-3.07); or - 2.
-Following partial acceptance (Subsection 105-1.14).
+Following partial completion (Subsection 105-1.14); or - 3.
+Following substantial completion (Subsection 105-1.15).

 The Department is responsible for routine snow removal and ice control only on those portions of the project that the Department accepts for maintenance and that are open for public use.